pyvista/pyvista-tutorial/tutorial/07_sphinx/README.rst

 Dynamically Generating 3D Plots in your Documentation
 -----------------------------------------------------
-PyVista allows you to generate static or dynamic images directly within Sphinx much like the `matplotlib plot_directive
+PyVista allows you to generate static or dynamic images directly within Sphinx much like the `Matplotlib plot_directive
 <https://matplotlib.org/stable/api/sphinxext_plot_directive_api.html>`_.
 Rather
 than manually creating and adding plots after code sections, you can instead dynamically generate images and embed them directly within your documentation.
 This also works seamlessly with `sphinx-gallery
 <https://sphinx-gallery.github.io/>`_, so you can create notebook examples just
-like the `matplotlib Example Gallery
+like the `Matplotlib Example Gallery
 <https://matplotlib.org/stable/gallery/index.html>`_.

 As an added side benefit, you can be sure that the documentation you generate